 Attendees will review a range of practical scenarios which describe employee complaints and issues ranging from allegations of bullying to suspicion of theft, with the objective of learning when to investigate, when to mediate and what can be handled informally.

-Tutor will share her experience of remote mediation – what works and what pitfalls to watch out for when carrying out a remote mediation
+Michelle will share her experience of remote mediation – what works and what pitfalls to watch out for when carrying out a remote mediation.

 How to form conclusions and make recommendations.